tlafrank/system-of-systems-modeller/deploy/README.md

   - Provide user execution permissions to the scripts:
     - `chmod +x ./deploy/*.sh`
 - Deployment scripts are now available on the local machine to support further configuration.
+  - For ease of use, run `eval "$(ssh-agent -s)"` and `ssh-add` each time the system loads to prevent having to put the SSH passphrase in for every interaction with github.com.

 ## Deployment scripts